Infineon/mtb-examples-CYBT-213043-MESH-btsdk-mesh-demo/mesh-demo/dimmer/read_me.txt

 If level reaches 100% the next button control will decrease the level.

 Features demonstrated
- - Button usage on the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+ - Button usage on the WICED Kit
  - Controlling of a BLE Mesh light bulb using BLE Mesh Set Level messages

-See 20819_readme.txt for more information about the BT SDK.

 Instructions
 ------------
 To demonstrate the app, work through the following steps.
-1. Build and download the application to the Mesh Evaluation Board / CYW920819EVB-02 Evaluation Kit
+1. Build and download the application to the WICED board.
-2. Build and download Mesh_LightDimmable application (Mesh Evaluation Board / CYW920819EVB-02 Evaluation Kit)
+2. Build and download Mesh_LightDimmable application to another WICED board.
 3. Use Mesh Client or Mesh Client Control to provision the LightDimmable node as light bulb and the Dimmer node as dimmer.
 (Note: Mesh Client Control requires an additional board that must be programmed with provision client app.
 Please refer to Mesh Client and Mesh Client Control